Jiale6523/DS440-project/README.md

   npm install web-vitals
   npm install @mui/material @emotion/react @emotion/styled
   npm start
 4. Use the table as the real world example

+If doesn't work, try to roll back the numpy using pip install numpy==1.26.4